Texas Renegades (film)

 Texas Renegades is a 1940 American Western film directed by Sam Newfield and written by Joseph O'Donnell.
 The film stars Tim McCoy, Nora Lane, Kenne Duncan, Lee Prather, Harry Harvey Sr. and Earl Gunn.
 The film was released on January 17, 1940, by Producers Releasing Corporation.

 Plot

 A new Marshall arrives in Rawhide.
-His name is Tim Smith and his mission is to fight off some rustlers.
-The gang attempts for his life, but get the wrong guy, Tim takes advantage of this situation to pose as an outlaw and make his way inside the gang.
+His name is Tim Smith, and his mission is to fight off some rustlers.
+The gang attempts for his life, but gets the wrong guy, Tim takes advantage of this situation to pose as an outlaw and make his way inside the gang.
 When the gang trusts him, they give him the job of posing as a Marshall.